MastodonKit/MastodonKit/Readme.md

 }
 ```

-But bear in mind the method above should never be used when deadling with other user's accounts.
+Bear in mind the method above should never be used when deadling with other user's accounts.

 ## Making requests